If you have ever moved into a new home, split from a partner, or lost your house keys, you have probably wondered about changing your locks.

 Rekeying your locks can save you money, especially if you need to do so often.

 Homeowners tend to lean towards changing their locks, but not because a lock change is advantageous over re-keying; it is usually because they are not informed about the benefits of rekeying.

-If you are wondering what circumstances are appropriate for rekeying your locks and when you need to change your locks, we will explain below.
+If you are wondering what circumstances are appropriate for rekeying your locks and when you need to change your locks, we will explain them below.

 What is Rekeying a Lock?

 Rekeying a lock means changing the working key in a lock to a different key.
 The lock itself does not get replaced.
-This means that your lock remains the same, but anyone trying to use the original key would be unsuccessful.
+This means your lock remains the same, but anyone trying to use the original key would be unsuccessful.

 To begin the rekeying process, a locksmith must have a current fitting key.
 Otherwise, the lock will need to be picked, possibly incurring more fees for you and thus becoming more expensive than changing the locks.

 A locksmith will rekey a lock by disassembling and reassembling the lock with different parts inside.